-Employees are required to annually disclose any relationships, outside business dealings, participations on outside business-related boards, or other employment or interests which may conflict with the interests of the Company.
+Employees are required to annually disclose any relationships, outside business dealings, participations on outside business-related boards, and any other interests or activities that may conflict with the interests of the enterprise.
+Disclosures should be made any time a potential or actual conflict occurs throughout the year.
 Any information disclosed by workforce members will be considered and maintained as confidential.